Terms & Conditions.

 8. Management and Maturity

 (a) After the Start Date, we will send you a contract note detailing the purchase of the Investments in your Plan.
-Subsequently we will also send you a valuation of your Plan every quarter, and if we hold a cash balance for you we will send you a statement of your cash account quarterly.
+Subsequently, we will also send you a valuation of your Plan every quarter, and if we hold a cash balance for you we will send you a statement of your cash account quarterly.
 In addition, we will send you a safe custody statement listing the investments we hold for you every quarter.
 Details of the exact statement dates are available on request from us at our address as set out in clause 26.
 Please note that there is no annual report or accounts or any other information issued other than your statement.
 There are no shareholders’ or Investment holders’ mailings or voting rights applicable to your Plan.
 Valuations are available online via our Web Portal.

 (b) All information we provide to you may be provided in electronic format via email and/or via the Hilbert Investment Solutions Web Portal.
-The Web Portal is a secure online platform through which clients can obtain a valuation or statement of their account.
+The Web Portal is a secure online platform through which clients can obtain a valuation or statement of their accounts.
 Clients can log into the Web Portal by providing an email address when they subscribe for a Plan or subsequently by contacting Hilbert Investment Solutions directly.

 (c) Where we hold investments in custody on your behalf, any dividends, interest or other income received in respect of those investments will be held in an income cash account.
 Unless agreed otherwise, the balance of your income cash account will be paid to you every month.
 Interest will be paid on your income cash account as set out below.